 14. Raw Honey

-Raw honey is one of nature’s perfect remedies for soothing dry or irritated mucus membranes.
+Raw honey is one of nature’s perfect remedies for soothing dry or irritated mucous membranes.
 I primarily use it for treating symptoms of a sore throat since it helps kill microorganisms, decreases inflammation, and coats irritated tissues.
-It also helps alleviate cough.
+It also helps alleviate cough. (source)

 You can use it stirred into tea, as a base for infusing herbs like sage, garlic, onion, rose petals, etc., or simply straight off the spoon to ease cold and flu symptoms.